 Choose the correct present and past simple passive or active forms to complete the following text

-Present and past simple passive – form
+Present and past simple passive – grammar chart

 Active sentences vs passive sentences